Svetlana Gounkina

 Svetlana Gounkina (Светлана Александровна Гунькина, born 1 April 1980 in Moscow) is a Russian golfer.
 She is a multiple Russian National Champion.
-She was the Bronze medalist in the World Golfers Championship.
+She was the bronze medalist in the World Golfers Championship.

 Biography

 She started playing golf in 1992 at Moscow City Golf Club in Moscow.
 In 1994 and 1995, she became the Russian National Champion.
 During 1994, she was the leader of the Russian national team and participated in the first Russian-American junior golf exchange.
 In 1998, she participated along with the Russian team at the World Golfers Championship held in Sweden and became the bronze medalist.
 To date, it is the best result for the Russian team at the World Golfers Championship.

 In 1998, Gounkina became the first Russian golfer to receive a full scholarship (both athletic and academic) to the private Lynn University in Florida.
 She led the Lynn University golf team until 2001, during which time the team finished first place in its division in the United States.

 Gounkina was the first Russian golfer to try to compete in a USGA major when she entered the US Women's Open qualifying.
 (With a score of 76, she missed the cut by 2 strokes).

-She has worked at different golf clubs in the USA, Kazakhstan and Russia, most recently appointed by Troon Golf as Sales and Membership Director at Agalarov Estate Golf and Country Club.
+She has worked at different golf clubs in the USA, Kazakhstan and Russia, most recently appointed by Troon Golf as Sales and Membership Director at Agalarov Estate Golf and Country Club in Russia.